 Under federal law, you're allotted a 60-day period starting on the servicing transfer date, during which you can still send your mortgage payments to the old servicer rather than the new servicer—even though the new servicer is the proper recipient.
 During this time, you won't be assessed a late fee, and your payment won't be reported late to the credit bureaus if the old servicer receives your payment on or before the payment due date, including any grace period you get under the mortgage loan documents.
 (12 C.F.R. § 1024.33).

 The old servicer is then supposed to forward the payment to the new servicer or return it to you.
 In rare cases, though, the old servicer might lose track of the money or deposit the payment in its account but neglect to send the funds on to the new servicer.
 For this reason, it's best to take careful note of any changes in your loan servicer and start sending your payments directly to the new servicer once the transfer date occurs.

 After you start sending your mortgage payments to the new servicer, you should monitor at least two payments to make sure the new servicer is correctly applying them to your account.

-If a payment you sent the old servicer isn't credited to your account, call your new servicer.
-If you can’t clear up the problem, send a notice of error to both the new servicer and the old servicer along with copies of any relevant supporting documents.
-Under federal law, both the new servicer and old servicer—so long as the servicing transfer occurred less than a year ago—must then investigate and respond to your notice of error.
+If a payment you sent to the old servicer isn't credited to your account, call your new servicer.
+If you can't clear up the problem, send a notice of error to both the new servicer and the old servicer, along with copies of any relevant supporting documents.
+Under federal law, both the new servicer and old servicer must then investigate and respond to your notice of error, so long as the servicing transfer occurred less than a year ago.
 In the meantime, you should continue to make your regular payments while the issue is being resolved.
-Otherwise you could risk going into default and face a possible foreclosure.
+Otherwise, you could risk going into default and face a possible foreclosure.